Automattic/prefork/README.md

 between agents and workers.

 **Workers**: These processes load the app code and initialize any data structures that are constant between requests.
-Then they wait for requests to come along from the Service.
-Each request causes one worker to spawn one Intern and then wait until the intern has exited.
+Then they connect to the service to offer to handle a request.
+When a request arrives, the worker spawns an intern to handle it.
+In single-intern mode, a worker will wait until the intern exits before connecting to the service to extend another offer.
+Otherwise, the worker offers to take another request as soon as system resources allow.

 **Interns**: These processes are exact copies of their parents (Workers) so their environments are perfectly set up for running the app to generate a response.
 They have the fully loaded app, the request variables and a way to return the response to the Agent via the Service.
 If an Intern exits abnormally then its Worker process sends an error response.